 Without a driven rear axle, all other Atecas make do with a cheaper torsion beam at the back.

 Trimming niceties from the bottom line does at least tend to help with a car’s kerb weight.
 The lightest Tiguan clocks in at 1490kg; Seat claims 1280kg for the three-pot model.
 Our test car, fully fuelled, recorded 1408kg on our scales – almost exactly the same as the Qashqai 1.5 dCi we tested.

-All versions currently come with a six-speed manual gearbox as standard, save the 2.0-litre diesel, which gets a seven-speed DSG dual-clutch automatic, either as an option or standard if you opt for the higher-output version.
+All versions currently come with a six-speed manual gearbox as standard, save the 1.4 TSI and the 2.0-litre petrol and diesel, which can be had with a seven-speed DSG dual-clutch automatic.

 And except for the entry-level model, all Atecas receive Seat’s Drive Profile dial, which (as the suspension is passive) is generally limited to tweaking the throttle and electric steering feel – although in the all-wheel-drive versions it adds Snow and Off-road modes.